neutronimaging/ToFImaging/README.md

 import sys
 sys.path.insert(0, "path-to-repository")

-This may require furhter installation of external modules.
+This may require further installation of external modules.